prasanth-pk12/python/README.md

 ## Project 2: Covid19 Data Management System

--The Corona Data Management System project is a console-based application designed to provide up-to-date information on coronavirus cases.
+- The Corona Data Management System project is a console-based application designed to provide up-to-date information on coronavirus cases.
 It offers functionalities for users to register for vaccines and check their vaccination status.